JCurran0499/MatrixScript/Python/README.md

 ```
 *Tip: multiplying matrices will calculate the dot product*

 MatrixScape mathematical calculations follow standard order of operations.
 Using parentheses will help remove any ambiguity.
+Addition (+), subtraction (-),
+multiplication (\*), division (/), exponents (^), and factorials (!) are all supported.
+Most of these expressions can be performed with matrices and numbers,
+often together.

 ## Functions